hercules-ci/blog.hercules-ci.com/_posts/2019-08-30-native-support-for-import-for-derivation.md

 As a developer you often bump a dependency version or add a new dependency.

-**Every time packaging metadata changes, we need to regenerate Nix expressions that describe how the project is built.**
+**Every time your package files change, you need to regenerate the Nix expressions that describe how the project is built.**

 There are two ways to regenerate Nix expressions in that case: